PNNL-Comp-Mass-Spec/RomicsProcessor/README.md

 We recommend the installation of the Bioconductor package 'sva' if batch corrections are needed and of 'pmartR'.

+## Cite the code

+To cite the package please use the following DOI:
 [![DOI](https://zenodo.org/badge/206400976.svg)](https://zenodo.org/badge/latestdoi/206400976)

 ## Contacts

-Written by Geremy Clair for the Department of Energy (PNNL, Richland, WA) \
+Written by @GeremyClair for the Department of Energy (PNNL, Richland, WA) \
 E-mail: geremy.clair@pnnl.gov or proteomics@pnnl.gov \
 Website: https://omics.pnl.gov/ or https://panomics.pnnl.gov/